EDDiscovery/EDDiscovery/Proposed-databases-in-EDD-5.0.md

 # EDDSystems database

-A database (`EDDSystems.sqlite`), containing the System table and the Populated table.
+A database (`EDDSystems.sqlite`), containing the system data sourced from EDSM and EDDB.

 EDSM data is stored in the Systems table.
 EDDB data is stored in the PopulatedSystems table.